 Why does it prevail over the other methods?

-You should always know and analyse the market you are working in.
+You should always know and analyze the market you are working in.
 For instance, you can’t compare the NPS of an Entertainment enterprise with that of the banking sector.
-Some businesses tend to interact and connect with customers more like the entertainment industry and they are bound to have an average NPS greater than the banking sector, whose connection with the customers is a little less strong.
+Some businesses tend to interact and connect with customers more, like the entertainment industry, and they are bound to have an average NPS greater than the banking sector, whose connection with the customers is a little less strong.

 2. Compare Your Scores Geographically